 “My favourite part of the Gentse Feesten is the daytime festival vibe in the city.
 I’m terrible at staying up late and big crowds are not my thing, so I really appreciate it that so many things happen during the day and at different small places around the town.
 What I enjoy the most is that you get access to places that are usually not open to public.
 For example you can visit the tower of St Baaf’s Cathedral with magnificent views over Ghent or take a guided tour behind the scenes at Vooruit.
 If you are not familiar with the impressive history of this iconic building, you should book your tickets now!

 And keep your eyes open for off-programme happenings – many organisations, pubs or venues plan their own special events for this period.
-You might stumble upon an English-language stand-up comedy night or an offbeat burlesque show.
+You might stumble upon a synchronised swimming performance at the art deco Van Eyck swimming pool or an offbeat burlesque show.
 If you are an early bird like me, check out the Ivago morning guided tour with the rubbish men, followed by the medieval breakfast at MIAT!
-It is truly special to experience how Ghent cleans up at 6.45am while the party at Vlasmarkt is just wrapping up.
+It is truly special to experience how Ghent cleans up at 6.45am while the party at Vlasmarkt is just wrapping up (however, make sure to book way ahead as it usually fills up quickly!).
 In the evenings, you can find me at Baudelopark.
 The atmosphere there is really laid back, almost like a 1960’s hippie festival.” – Nina, originally from Slovenia